ahkashif/php-oops/README.md

 ### Constructors and Destructors

 Class constructor is executed whenever a new object is instantiated using the new keyword.
+Constructor is usefull when

+    class MyClass {

+    }

 ## Functions